3DGI/tyler/README.md

 [2023-07-05T08:52:06Z DEBUG tyler::parser] Computed extent from features in real-world coordinates: [84995.28, 446316.814, -5.333, 85644.749, 446996.133, 52.882]
 ```

+The extent calculation will be done parallel for each subdirectory of `--features`, if there are any.
+The contents of each subdirectory are processed sequentially.
+Individual files directly under `--features` are processed sequentially, after the subdirectories.

 ## Debugging

 Run *tyler* in debug mode, by setting the logging level to `debug` in the `RUST_LOG` environment variable.